 - A Sub-Umbrella may access Organizational Funds through its respective Umbrella: if the Umbrella is part of OFDP, allocation is handled directly by the Umbrella’s department; otherwise, the Umbrella must apply on behalf of the Sub-Umbrella.
 A Sub-Umbrella cannot apply for Organizational Funds directly.

-- Organizations may request IRs to their respective departments to cover payments for FMS, speaker fees, and other expenses.
+- Organizations may request IRs to their respective departments to cover payments for speaker fees and other expenses.
 Such requests must abide by general funding policies, the application deadlines and Post-event requirements.

 - For an Honorarium request covering a speaker fee (defining travel/lodging/service fees), GSG will only accept an IR to the respective USC department as payment.
 The department is responsible for conferring proper payment to the speaker.
 GSG is not responsible for Kuali entries or direct payments to speakers.
 All deadlines and post-event requirements apply.

 - An organization may apply for an Open IR, which is an IR that pertains to events that take place over multiple dates.
 Open IR’s are ideal for recurring meetings, or multi-day events such as conferences or symposiums.
 Budget applications should reflect the number of events and dates.
-One expense request per vendor is required, but must be marked as an Open IR.
+One expense request per vendor is required, but must be marked as an Open IR in the description.
+Copies of the physical IR must be made to hand to the vendor as payment at each event (you must keep track of your IR balance!).
 A post-event form must be submitted after EACH event.

 - All Budget Applications and Expense Requests must be submitted in completion, without significant errors.
 Erroneous/incomplete applications will automatically be rejected.
 Email notification will be sent for all approved and rejected applications.